Help Kids Spell the Words THEY Commonly Misspell

 The words your child needs!

-Pay attention to the words your children are asking how to spell or often misspell.
+Pay attention to the words your children ask how to spell or often misspell.
 These are the words that go on a word wall.
 Too many words, like every word they’ve ever learned or lists of commonly misspelled, is too much.

 A Word Wall works best when it lists a child’s commonly misspelled words.